-We will continue to provide opportunities for the children to develop their speaking and listening skills through daily teaching sessions and the continuous provision activities.
-They will listen to different versions of traditional stories and discuss similarities and differences.
-Children will retell traditional tales through role-play and the use of puppets.
+We will continue to provide opportunities for the children to develop their speaking and listening skills through daily teaching sessions and our continuous provision activities.
+The children will listen to and explore a range of texts, including specific fiction and non-fiction books linked to our topics.
 They will listen to and follow 2 and 3 step instructions.
-The children will be encouraged to express their ideas, contribute to discussions and develop their vocabulary through a language rich environment, including daily story time sessions in the library, listening to a poem a day, regular group reading sessions and weekly whole class book club time.
+The children will be encouraged to express their ideas, contribute to discussions and develop their vocabulary through a language rich environment, including sharing and listening to texts during carpet time, weekly visits to the library, exploring our 'Top 5' books, listening to poems, and regular group reading sessions.